-Scan of an I2C test chip from my colleague Szymon (fabricated in 65nm CMOS, picture below).
-Scan area 1x1mm.
+Scan of an I2C test chip from my colleage Szymon (fabricated in 65nm CMOS, picture below).

 This picture shows some of the aforementioned nonlinearity in one axis, which introduces periodical distortions in the image.
 These could be corrected in principle, but I didn't bother.
-The nice CERN logo was placed on the top metal layer, and some of the lower level metals are actually already visible from the top (the vertical and horizontal power distribution stripes are placed on the two metal layers below).
+The nice CERN logo was placed on the top metal layer, and is composed of many small pixels that are on the order of a few micrometers large.